 Transportation Component of the Development Review Process

-The CTR is a policy document used by City staff during the development review process, the process during which City staff meets with developers who have applied to implement a new project or a redevelopment project.
-Through the course of the development review process, City staff review proposed projects and their impacts on public facilities, including transportation, sewer, school, and fire.
-During this process staff works to ensure compliance with land use laws as defined in the City zoning code and other city zoning code and other applicable design standards, policies and laws.
+The CTR is a policy document used by city staff during the development review process, the process during which city staff meets with developers who have applied to implement a new project or a redevelopment project.
+Through the course of the development review process, city staff review proposed projects and their impacts on public facilities, including transportation, sewer, school, and fire.
+During this process, staff works to ensure compliance with land use laws as defined in the city zoning code and other applicable design standards, policies, and laws.

 A Multimodal Analysis: Automobiles and Beyond